 The National Maritime Museum has several sub-collections:

-- Ships and technology: The museum has about 1.800 models of ships, 350 half models of ships, 60 models of machines, engines and equipment.
-The museum has a large collection of drawings of ships, owns 2 pull yachts from 18e century and about 50 small yachts and racing boats.
+- Ships and technology: the museum has approximately 1.800 models of ships, 350 half-models of ships, 60 models of machines, engines and installations.
+The museum also has a large collection of building drawings of ships, 2 has towage boats from the 18 century and about 50 small yachts and racing boats.

-- Maritime arts and crafts: The museum has about 800 maritime paintings 17e to 21 century made famous by marine painters.
-The Maritime Museum has many objects such as historical prints, ship portraits, flags, maps and topography.
-There are also lots of photos and more than 3.000 drawings of places and ships which can be found the oldest circa 1550 in the Maritime Museum.
+- Maritime art and crafts: the museum has approximately 800 maritime paintings from the 17e to the 21 century made by famous maritime painters.
+The Scheepvaartmuseum also has many objects such as: historical prints, ship portraits, flag maps and topography.
+There are also many photographs and more than 3.000 drawings of places and ships of which the oldest from around 1550 can be found in the Scheepvaartmuseum.

-- Library: In the library to find some 65.000 titles on many themes.
-Including: geography, seamanship, shipbuilding, ship logs and 3.600 titles itineraries.
+- Library: in the library about 65.000 titles can be found on many themes.
+Including: geography, nautical engineering, shipbuilding, ship logs and 3.600 titles travel descriptions.

 The Maritime Museum now